 Before we compare the top fraud management tools on the market, we’ll start with strategies for choosing fraud detection software and the essential features to look for.

 How to choose the right fraud detection software

 Properly protecting against fraud means finding a solution that directly addresses the problems you are facing, while having the least negative impact on your revenue.
-“False positives,” the phenomenon where good customers are blocked, are a killer revenue drain on most ecommerce stores.
+Having genuine customers blocked is the biggest revenue killer on your ecommerce store.
 Ultimately, you will need to balance protection against fraud with the need to approve more orders, which is critical for your profits.

 When comparing tools, there are a number of things to consider.
 While not all will impact your business equally, you should factor each of these into your decision-making process.
 Below are some of the main features any fraud management system will have:

 A main thing to consider is how hands-on you want to be with your fraud management system.
 You may want a tool that runs in the background that you don’t need to manage yourself, or you may want to have complete control.
 You should know where your needs lie before searching for a fraud management tool, as this will help guide your selection process.

 Weigh the level of control you will require with the cost to determine if the value is there.
 If you don’t have the time and resources to get yourself or a colleague involved, consider getting a tool that is largely automated for you.